-Jennie Aiello wasn’t the only leader of the New Haven garment workers’ strike of 1933.
-Still only in her teens, she was certainly a key to its success.
+Jennie Aiello wasn’t the only leader of the New Haven garment workers strike of 1933.
+But she was certainly a key to its success.

 On a cold day in April, Jennie slid down the clothing chute from the second-floor cutting room of the huge Lesnow Brothers shirt factory to rally the stitchers on the first floor to strike.

 The month-long Lesnow Brothers strike that followed climaxed a series of successful job actions during 1933.